-The directors have, at the time of approving the financial statements, a reasonable expectation that the company has adequate resources to continue in operational existence for the foreseeable future.
-The company have adopted the going concern basis of accounting for the preparation of the financial statements on the basis of continued support by directors and the financial resources available to the business at the time of approving the financial statements.
+At the time of approving the financial statements, the director has a reasonable expectation that the company has adequate resources to continue in operational existence for the foreseeable future.
+Thus the director continues to adopt the going concern basis of accounting in preparing the financial statements.